OmarRaafat20/TDD_Testing/README.md

   5- user enter valid username and invalid password to reset his password

- ** #Note: we cant automate the Rest password Scenario Due to the Validation Proccess that requir a mobile number to receive the OTP sent    from the Website **
+** Note: we can't automate the Rest password Scenario Due to the Validation Process that require a mobile number to receive the OTP sent    from the Website, although I did all the steps till the OTP Step **